FLIQS: One-Shot Mixed-Precision Floating-Point and Integer Quantization Search: Quantization Search

-\textbf{Table Comparison}: Table~\ref{tab:qs} further evaluates FLIQS against previous work including uniform, mixed-precision, and other searched quantization schemes.
+\textbf{Table Comparison}: Table~\ref{tab:qs} further evaluates FLIQS against previous work.
 As shown in this table, FLIQS improves overall accuracy while simultaneously reducing the model cost in most cases.
 For example, it outperforms the recent mixed-precision QS method HAWQ-V3~\cite{yao2021hawqv3} across multiple model cost targets.
 For ResNet-50, FLIQS improves the Top-1 accuracy by 0.61\% while using only 51\% of its GBOPs.
 In addition, FLIQS-L outperforms many recent works on FP8 model inference.
 For example, against MPFP~\cite{mellempudi2019mixed} on ResNet18, FLIQS finds a variant with 1.93\% higher accuracy with a third of the model cost by allocating more bits to the downsampling convolutions and first convolutions in the network.

-Further comparisons with all the models on the same plot are located in Appendix~\ref{sec:all-models}.
 These results demonstrate that the searched models consistently outperform their uniform precision baselines.
 Moreover, this section to our knowledge shows the first large-scale comparison of floating-point and integer mixed-precision models and shows that floating-point models outperform their integer counterparts for the same total bitwidth.
 Joint integer and floating-point searches were attempted; however, since floating-point dominates integer formats at the same total bitwidths, the outputs of these searches were the same as the pure floating-point searches.

 \textbf{Performance}: To evaluate the performance of the searched models, we use an infrastructure developed by the authors of HAWQV3~\cite{yao2021hawqv3} that extends the TVM~\cite{TVM} compiler to support INT4 inference.
 Table~\ref{tab:r50-perf} shows that on Turing GPUs, the FLIQS-S model improves accuracy significantly with only 1\% lower inference speed compared to the INT4 model.
 In addition, Table~\ref{tab:r18-area-fpga} shows that LUTs scale quadratically with the precision bitwidth, and since LUTs act as a proxy for area, this verifies the usefulness of the BOPs cost model.
-This table also confirms the overhead from these searched models is indeed relatively small compared to the accuracy improvements shown in Table~\ref{tab:qs}.
+This table also confirms the overhead from these searched models is relatively small compared to the accuracy improvements shown in Table~\ref{tab:qs}.